Skip to main content

 • Having a feeling of continued development

-• Seeing self as growing and expanding
+• Seeing oneself as growing and expanding

 • Being open to new experiences